More "Oops!" in Gulfport

 A municipal election commission has broad powers.
 Besides coordinating city elections, election commissions are also tasked with qualifying and purging voter rolls.

 GCN found that Stewart had registered to vote in both municipal and county elections Aug.
 12, 2004, less than a month before his disbarment on Sept.
 1, 2004, according to city and county officials contacted by GulfCoastNews.com.
 State laws prohibit felons from voting if convicted for certain crimes.
-Dr. Kelly said that he does not believe Stewart's extortion conviction would be among the crimes that would trigger the voting prohibition.
+Stewart's extortion conviction does appear to be among the crimes that trigger the voting prohibition.